On Social Security’s 85th Anniversary, Survey Finds Nearly All Americans View Social Security as an Important Program

 Majority Believe it is More Important in Light of Pandemic

-More than a million Kentuckians receive Social Security retirement benefits and accounts for more than half of the income for 64% of families.
+Currently, more than two million Pennsylvanians receive Social Security retirement benefits, which accounts for more than half of the income for 50% of families.

 AARP’s survey found that Social Security is a key source of income and economic stability in retirement, but they have concerns about whether it will be enough.